| 1999 |

 | 2004 |

-Crystal structure of the archaeal Rpp29 homolog Ph1771p at 2.0 Å resolution revealed an OB-fold beta-barrel with two potential RNA-binding sites: a concave surface with clustered positive charges and a loop region (beta2-beta3) with conserved hydrophilic residues that interact with sulfate ion; strand beta7 mediates protein-protein interactions via intermolecular antiparallel beta-sheet contacts. |
+The crystal structure of archaeal Rpp29 homolog Ph1771p reveals an OB-fold beta-barrel with topological similarity to RNA-binding proteins Hfq and L21E; two potential RNA-binding sites are identified: a concave surface with clustered positive charges (helices alpha1-alpha4 and strand beta6) and a loop (beta2-beta3) with conserved hydrophilic residues interacting with sulfate ion. |

-X-ray crystallography at 2.0 Å resolution; structural comparison |
+X-ray crystallography at 2.0 Å resolution, structural comparison |

 RNA (New York, N.Y.) |